• Skip to primary navigation

 The vanilla extract, cinnamon, pumpkin spice and salt are optional ingredients but highly recommended for optimal taste.
 Other add-ins that would work well with this recipe include: sweetener (maple syrup, monk fruit, coconut sugar...), chocolate chips, chopped nuts, etc. If your almond butter is salted, then do not add extra salt to the batter.

-This pumpkin bread takes 5 minutes to throw together and 35 minutes to bake.
+This paleo pumpkin bread takes 5 minutes to throw together and 35 minutes to bake.
 A super easy, one bowl kind of recipe!
+Here are the steps:

 Best Pumpkin Bread Toppings

-Since this pumpkin bread is unsweetened, it works well with either sweet or savory toppings.
+Since this is a no sugar pumpkin bread recipe, it works well with either sweet or savory toppings.
 Try slathering it with some nut butter and a drizzle of honey.
 Or, perhaps a dollop of dairy free yogurt and dark chocolate chips.
-In addition, this loaf would be great made into french toast.
+In addition, this loaf would be great made into French toast.

 For some savory topping ideas: toast a slice and top it with mashed avocado and a fried egg.
-Or, slather some dairy free cream cheese on top.
+Or, spread some dairy free cream cheese on top.

 Print